 - Quinsigamond Community College: The QCC program culminates in an Associate of Applied Science degree and helps prepare students for ASE Master Technician exams.

 - Springfield Technical Community College: STCC offers a one-year certificate track in automotive technology and a two-year AAS track, as well.

 What to Expect from Massachusetts Auto Mechanic Programs

 Automotive technology programs typically provide classroom-based and hands-on instruction in the major systems of contemporary vehicles, including how to maintain and repair the following:

 Some certificate programs may focus on one or more major areas of concentration, or even be geared toward a specific vehicle manufacturer.
 Schools sometimes offer internship opportunities at local auto shops, allowing students to gain valuable job experience while applying what they have learned in the program to real-life scenarios.

 Automotive technicians in Massachusetts do not need a professional license to work in the state.
 However, some employers may prefer to hire candidates who hold a certificate or degree in the field.

 The National Institute for Automotive Service Excellence offers an industry-standard credential known as ASE Certification.
 In order to qualify for the ASE exam, techs must have at least two years of on-the-job experience, or a combination of one year of job experience and a two-year degree from an accredited automotive tech program.
 Programs accredited by ASE's National Automotive Technician Education Foundation typically aim to prepare students for the ASE certification exam.

-Schools for Automotive Mechanics in Massachusetts are listed below.
+Resources for Auto Mechanics in Massachusetts